auphyroc99/KAP-manual/en/model/cube/table_index.en.md

 ![](images/table_index/table_index_index.png)

-1. "discrete" index is the default index.
++ "discrete" index is the default index.
 It supports fast match of equal condition, but will degrade to table scan when processing ">" or "<" condition.

-2. "fuzzy" index is for query with like filter.
++ "fuzzy" index is for query with like filter.
 If query with like filter will be applied to one column, please set the index as "fuzzy".
 It is not suggested to set index of too many columns as "fuzzy", which will increase storage overhead.

+  > For example: suppose you are analyzing a group of order data.
+You could consider setting the index type of the ITEM_NAME column as "fuzzy", in order to make it possible to process queries consisting of fuzzy matching on this column more efficiently.